Spentine/Shavian-Discord-Bot/README.md

 ## Personal Narrative

-I have wanted to create this bot for months, but I haven't figured out the most socially acceptable way to introduce the idea.
+I have wanted to create this bot for months, but I decided not to so that I wasn't forcing my ideas on others.
 One day, a friend from the server expressed their desire for a Shavian equaivalent of a fun typing test in a Discord bot.
-I shared my interest in it too, and realized -- this is probably the time I finally make a bot, not just with the typing test, but with other features that the server may find useful.
+I shared my interest in it too, and realized -- this is probably the time I should finally make a bot, not just with the typing test, but with other features the server may find useful.

-Hopefully it turns out well.